 4. Advertise on Walmart.com

-Ads are a great way to promote your products on Walmart.com above organic results.
+Ads are a great way to promote your products on Walmart.com, with advertising options continually improving and expanding.

 There are several reasons why sellers should advertise on Walmart.com: